Room 1805

 “Sorry, boss.
 The tacos—”

-“I told you not to eat those fucking tacos.
-Not before a job.”
+“I told you not to eat those fucking tacos.”

 “You’re always fucking hungry.”
 Sal turned his attention back at Joe.
 “The boss said you’d be here.
 You look just like he described you.”